wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    |  for those records expire.                                   |
    +--------------------------------------------------------------+

-   If the full-service resolver's cache has sufficent information to validate the query, the full-service resolver MAY use NSEC/NSEC3/ wildcard records aggressively.
+   If the full-service resolver's cache has sufficient information to validate the query, the full-service resolver MAY use NSEC/NSEC3/ wildcard records aggressively.
 Otherwise, the full-service resolver MUST fall back to send the query to the authoritative DNS servers.